 Rescue 1 is in service and responding.
-Rescue 1 is a response unit designed to carry the tools, equipment, and the personnel needed at life threatening events like serious vehicle accidents, construction accidents, and during and after major weather events or other disasters.
+Rescue 1 is a response unit designed to carry the tools, equipment, and personnel needed at life-threatening events like serious vehicle accidents, construction accidents, and during and after major weather events or other disasters.

-Rescue 1 carries our existing cache of rescue equipment, and the equipment provided to us by the State for our Light Rescue Team (FL USAR753).
-It has an air supply system on board capable of both filling our bottles for breathing air and powering tools.
-A powerful generator provides for extensive lighting capability and power tool needs.
+Rescue 1 carries our existing cache of rescue equipment and the equipment provided to us by the State for our Light Rescue Team (FL USAR753).
+It has an air supply system capable of filling our bottles for breathing air and powering tools.
+A powerful generator provides extensive lighting capability and power tool needs.

 A system of reels will deploy the hydraulic lines that power the "Jaws of Life" tools that are used to extricate trapped victims.
-At other incidents not requiring conventional search and rescue operations, the lighting, power, and air systems will support Firefighting, Hazardous Materials, and Rescue Diver operations.
-The equipment cache carried in compartments on board support High Angle or Vertical Rescue, Vehicle and Machinery Rescue, Trench Rescue, Building Collapse and Confined Space Rescue.
+In other incidents not requiring conventional search and rescue operations, the lighting, power, and air systems will support Firefighting, Hazardous Materials, and Rescue Diver operations.
+The equipment cache carried in compartments on board supports High Angle or Vertical Rescue, Vehicle and Machinery Rescue, Trench Rescue, Building Collapse, and Confined Space Rescue.

 Urban Search & Rescue Team

 Our Urban Search and Rescue Team is a State designated group trained to immediately respond to incidents in our City and County.
-They would begin rescue operations if possible, evaluate the need for additional resources, and request them through the Local, County and State Emergency Operations System.
+If possible, they would begin rescue operations, evaluate the need for additional resources, and request them through the Local, County, and State Emergency Operations System.